Care of an Aging Parent: Enhancing the Psychological Journey

 - This suggests that multiple roles, much like diversity of caseload with professionals, may actually serve as a protective factor to burnout.

-- It makes sense in reducing the sense of competitive needs to invite family members and partners to join in on some of the caregiving – Children and grandparents are a wonderful and mutual resource and connection for each other when time together is special and planned.
+- One step that reduces the burden of competitive needs to invite family members and partners to join in on some of the caregiving – Children and grandparents can be a wonderful and mutual resource for each.

-- Caring for an elderly parent is something most partners understand and support – particularly when love and mutual concern for the marriage remains apparent and time to just be together remains important.
+- Caring for an elderly parent is something most partners and spouses understand and support – particularly when love and time to just be together remains important.

-- Central to any balancing act is the caregiver’s need to feel entitled to play i.e. to pursue his/her stress reducing activities – be it gardening, exercise, music, a poker game or choir practice on a regular basis.
+- Central to any balancing act is the caregiver’s need to reduce stress through favorite activities – be it gardening, exercise, music, a poker game or choir practice on a regular basis.

 Both caregivers and aging parents need connections.
-Research informs us that networks of support are crucial in reducing caregiver stress and burnout as well as providing social outlets to reduce loneliness and hopelessness in aging parents.
+Research informs us that networks of support are crucial in reducing caregiver stress and social outlets reduce loneliness and hopelessness in aging parents.

 - Siblings are often a primary source of support for care of aging parents.
-Some siblings do this seamlessly in a way that buffers stress, validates reality, provides levity and meets different needs of the parent.
+Some siblings do this seamlessly in a way that provides levity and meets different needs of the parent.

-- Some families are drawn together for the first time by the critical needs of an aging parent such that the common purpose offsets old hostilities and offers a new appreciation of the distinct contribution each can make.
+- Some families are drawn together for the first time by the critical needs of an aging parent such that joint caregiving offsets old hostilities and offers a new appreciation of each other.

 - For some, it will be the opportunity to give back to someone who has shown great love and care to them.